guardian/consent-management-platform/README.md

 ## TCFv1 (deprecated)

-_These should not be used after 15 August 2020, and will be deleted shortly afterwards._
+_Since 15 August 2020, TCFv1 is deprecated and `oldCmp` should not be used._

 #### oldCmp.onGuConsentNotification